PTM062100 - Member benefits: pensions: pension age

-- as a result of the ill-health the member ceases to carry on that occupation.
+- the member ceases to carry on that occupation.

+The ill-health condition is the minimum requirement set by the tax legislation.
 In practice, scheme rules may have stricter ill-health criteria.
 For example, they may state that the member must be incapable of carrying out any occupation, rather than the current occupation that they are in.

+Pension schemes may pay varying levels of ill-health pension depending on the level of the member’s incapacity.
 A scheme pension paid on ill-health grounds may be reduced or stopped at any time without incurring unauthorised payment charges.
 This allows for scheme rules to provide for a level of pension appropriate to the member’s capacity to carry out their occupation where for example the member subsequently recovers or partially recovers from ill-health.
 For further information see PTM062340.